-This year, our team is using the newly released Microsoft Robotics Studio (MSRS) as our software framework for the SubjuGator.
-MSRS is a service oriented architecture based on Microsoft's Coordination and Concurrency Runtime (CCR) and the Decentralized Software Services Protocol (DSSP).
-This combination allows the seamless implementation of large scale multi-processor application with the ability to handle asynchronous input from multiple robotics sensors which controls the output behaviors via motors and actuators.
+Our team is using the newly released Microsoft Robotics Studio (MSRS) as the software framework for the SubjuGator.
+MSRS is a service-oriented architecture based on Microsoft's Coordination and Concurrency Runtime (CCR) and the Decentralized Software

+Services Protocol (DSSP).
+This combination allows the seamless implementation of large scale multi-processor applications.
+We are enabled to handle asynchronous inputs from multiple sensors, which control the output behaviors via motors and actuators.

 MSRS is essentially a collection of custom services (independent programs running concurrently), each with a set of predefined input/output messages.
 This allows each service to run with a defined behavior while asynchronously reacting and responding to incoming messages.
-Messages are sent using an XML serialization standard which allows messages to be transmitted on the same computer or via TCP/IP without making any changes to code.
-As a result all service applications can be run on a single CPU, or can be split up allowing each service to run on a separate CPU all connected together from anywhere in the world via the internet.
+Messages are sent using an XML serialization standard.
+Messages can be processed locally on the same computer or transmitted via TCP/IP without making any code changes.
+As a result, all service applications can be run on the single local computer, or split off to any computer connected to the internet.

-In the case of the Subjugator, where space and power consumption as the limiting factors, our complete service architecture runs on a single dual-core CPU, yet could easily be split into a multi-CPU system if required in the future.
+In the case of the SubjuGator, where space and power consumption are limiting factors, our complete service architecture runs on a single dual-core CPU.
+However, SubjuGator 2008 is on track to contain two dual-core computers.